Advertisement

 4 / 8

 In some instances, you won’t have to provide part—or sometimes all—of the college expenses on your own.
 Your children may qualify for scholarships and grants.
-These can be funded by a college directly, part of a nonprofit or even available through your employer.
+These can be funded by a college directly, via a nonprofit or other outside organization, or even made available through your employer.

-Another option is federal student aid, which is determined by each college and university, based on applicant need.
-If your child is applying to several colleges, you can compare financial aid packages directly, and that can help to determine how much you’ll need to contribute.
+Another option is federal student aid, which is determined by each college and university based on applicant need.
+If your child is applying to several colleges, you can compare financial aid packages directly.
+That can help to determine how much you’ll need to contribute.

 5 / 8